jsmolka/egg-player/readme.md

   - update audio if size changed
   - use QFileSystemWatcher
   - update library / cache accordingly
+- cache
+  - member query
+  - functions for transaction and commit (maybe use while loading audios, not covers)
+  - reload function for database
 - expand thread pool
   - remove threads once finished
   - add function to abort all
-- cache transaction (important)
-  - start in constructor
-  - commit in destructor
-  - use member query
-  - use member database
-  - pass a flag for read only to prevent creating a transaction
 - proper mulithreaded library loading
   - look into write-ahead-logging
   - a single LibraryLoaderThread which gets called from the library and emits audios